leorfernandes/ai-recipe-generator/README.md

 ## 🙏 Acknowledgments

 - OpenAI for providing the GPT API
+- Supabase for database hosting
-- Tailwind CSS team for the excellent framework
+- Prisma team for the excellent ORM
+- Express.js community
-- Vite team for the lightning-fast build tool
+- React and Vite teams
-- React team for the robust frontend library
+- Tailwind CSS for the styling framework

-## 📈 Future Enhancements

-- [ ] Recipe favoriting with local storage
-- [ ] Social sharing functionality
-- [ ] Recipe rating system
-- [ ] User authentication
-- [ ] Recipe categorization and filtering
-- [ ] Nutritional information integration
-- [ ] Meal planning features
-- [ ] Shopping list generation

 ---

-**Made with ❤️ and lots of ☕ by Leo Fernandes**
+**Built with ❤️ and lots of ☕ by Leo Fernandes**
+*Showcasing modern full-stack development practices*